-If you are thinking about food, souvenirs, wine, paprika – there’s one place where you get it all, under one roof, and that’s the Great Market Hall, which is the largest and oldest indoor market in Budapest Hungary, located on the Pest side of the Liberty Bridge.
+If you are thinking about food, souvenirs, wine, paprika – there’s one place where you get it all, under one roof, and that’s the Great Market Hall, which is the largest and oldest indoor market in Budapest, located on the Pest side of the Liberty Bridge.

 You can find all sorts of meat products, paprika, fresh vegetables and fruits, Tokaj wines, Palianka, candies, and various spices on the ground floor.
 Go one level up, and you’ll find yourself surrounded by a variety of souvenirs, and the smell of yummy food pulling you towards it.
 A definitely must try is the Langos, which not only is one of the Best Street Food in Europe, but also the top recommendation in this Budapest Food Guide.

 In the early 2000’s, the inner part of the VII District was made up of abandoned and crumbling buildings.
 Once the site of the Jewish ghetto, the historic Jewish Quarter became dilapidated in the decades following World War II, after the deportation of 10,000s Jews.
 In 2002, the guys behind Szimpla opened up the very first venue on Kertész utca – where you’ll find the Szimpla Café today.
-Szimpla Kert, located on the bustling Kazinczy Street in downtown Budapest, which began as a small experiment, a bar set up in an abandoned building offering affordable drinks for the young and creative crowd in Budapest, is the mother of all ruin pubs, and without a doubt the most famous one among theses 7 Amazing Ruin Bars in Budapest.
+Szimpla Kert, located on the bustling Kazinczy Street in downtown Budapest, which began as a small experiment – a bar set up in an abandoned building offering affordable drinks for the young and creative crowd in Budapest, is the mother of all ruin pubs, and without a doubt the most famous one among theses 7 Amazing Ruin Bars in Budapest.

 Szimpla not only became the hottest place to party, but it also set a trend and a movement for alternative spaces.
 Szimpla became a bohemian hub after the crumbling building got spruced up with local design and vintage, mismatched furniture, and is now one of the world’s most famous bars.

 A lot of these places, recommended in this Budapest City Guide are in walking distance of each other.
 While the Budapest Castle District, Fisherman Bastion and Matthias Church lie on the Buda side, the remaining of the attractions lie on the Pest side, which is connected to Buda through a number of bridges like the famous Chain Bridge or the Elizabeth Bridge.

-While the free walking tours, takes you to all these places of interest, mentioned in this Budapest City Guide, but the walking tour by Absolute Tours, goes a step ahead, and takes you to the Heros Square, and a sampling of the traditional strudels is also included, which adds on to the experience.
+While the free walking tours, takes you to all these places of interest, mentioned in this Budapest City Guide, but the walking tour by Absolute Tours, goes a step ahead, and takes you to the Hero’s Square, and a sampling of the traditional strudels is also included, which adds on to the experience.